Why Rental Income Protection Matters

 Minimum Terms and Conditions

-Before committing to any rent guarantee insurance policy, landlords should review the eligibility criteria carefully.
+Before committing to any landlord rent guarantee insurance comparison, landlords should review the eligibility criteria carefully.
 Most insurers require formal tenant referencing, including credit checks, proof of employment, and previous landlord references.
 If a tenant doesn’t meet the set criteria, cover might be excluded from the outset.

 Some policies also impose timeframes for reporting arrears.
 If a landlord delays notifying the insurer, even by a few days, they may risk invalidating the claim.
 Understanding and complying with these requirements is essential for the policy to function as intended when needed.